Adrian-MC20/rose-gold-alloy/README.md

 Mod ID: rosegoldalloy
 Package Root: dev.maleficent.rosegoldalloy

-This document outlines the current state of the mod as of v0.4.0 Beta and the broader design plan guiding future development.
+This document outlines the current state of the mod as of v0.6.0 and the broader design plan shaping its evolution.

 --------------------------------------------------------------------
-## 0. Implemented Features (v0.4.0 Beta)
+## 0. Implemented Features (v0.6.0)

-This section summarizes what already exists in the mod in terms of gameplay, progression, and design.
-The focus is on experience and intent rather than implementation.
+This section presents all features currently available in the mod, focusing on concept, identity and gameplay experience rather than technical detail.

 ### 0.1 Rose Gold Alloy

-• The Rose Gold Ingot serves as the foundation of the mod.
+• The Rose Gold Ingot is the signature material of the mod.
-• It is crafted by combining Copper, Gold and a crystalline catalyst (Amethyst Shard), reinforcing the idea that Rose Gold is a refined, player-made alloy rather than a naturally occurring metal.
+• It is crafted intentionally from Copper, Gold and Amethyst, reinforcing the idea that Rose Gold is a refined alloy created by skilled players rather than a natural resource.
-• The resulting material is positioned between Iron and Diamond: more refined and resilient than Iron, but without overshadowing higher tiers.
+• Positioned between Iron and Diamond, it offers stronger refinement, better durability and high enchantability without overshadowing later-game tiers.

 ### 0.2 Rose Gold Block

-• Players can compress Rose Gold Ingots into a Rose Gold Block for storage or building.
+• Ingots can be condensed into a Rose Gold Block for compact storage or use in decorative builds.
-• The block reflects the aesthetic of the alloy: warm, polished and visually distinct.
+• The block reflects the alloy’s warm, polished aesthetic and serves as a visual anchor for the material set.
-• It exists primarily for storage, decoration and future expansion into decorative variants.

-### 0.3 Rose Gold Equipment
+### 0.3 Rose Gold Tools and Weapon

-A complete tool set and weapon are now available, forming the core identity of the Rose Gold tier.
+The mod includes a complete family of Rose Gold equipment that defines the mid-tier identity of the alloy:

 • Rose Gold Sword
-– A refined mid-tier weapon with smooth handling, designed to feel more elegant than Iron but not as overpowering as Diamond.
-– Benefits strongly from enchantments, reflecting the alloy’s enhanced magical affinity.

 • Rose Gold Pickaxe
-– A durable, reliable tool for mid-game excavation.
-– Intended to bridge the gap between Iron’s early utility and the more advanced tiers that follow.
+• Rose Gold Axe
+• Rose Gold Shovel

-• Rose Gold Axe, Shovel and Hoe
+• Rose Gold Hoe
-– Practical and balanced, offering improved longevity and strong enchantment synergy.
-– Reflect the same design philosophy: slightly elevated performance, high refinement, and a warm metallic identity.

-Together, these tools offer a clear, rewarding progression step without disrupting vanilla balance.
+These tools emphasize refined craftsmanship, balanced performance and strong synergy with enchantments, giving players a smooth progression step between Iron and Diamond.

+### 0.4 Rose Gold Armor (New in v0.6.0)

+A full wearable armor set has been introduced, completing the Rose Gold equipment tier:

+• Helmet
+• Chestplate
+• Leggings
+• Boots

+The armor maintains the alloy’s design philosophy:
+• Protection between Iron and Diamond
+• High enchantability and strong compatibility with enchantment-based builds
+• A warm, elegant appearance that matches the material’s visual identity
+• Unique armor textures supplied through a custom equipment asset

+This addition solidifies Rose Gold as a self-contained, fully functional material tier.

-### 0.4 Crafting and Progression
+### 0.5 Crafting and Progression

-• Rose Gold is introduced as a *crafted advancement* rather than something found in the world.
-• Its recipe uses refined metals and amethyst, making it a deliberate upgrade rather than a lucky discovery.
-• Constructing the first ingot naturally leads into the crafting of tools and the Rose Gold Block, forming a clean and intuitive progression loop.
-• Crafting is unlocked gradually as players acquire related materials, mirroring vanilla’s organic recipe discovery flow.
+• Rose Gold is not mined; it is crafted with intention and refinement.
+• Its shaped recipe reflects its symbolic components and rewards players who explore multiple biomes and gather diverse resources.
+• Tools, armor and the Rose Gold Block unlock naturally through inventory-based progression, mirroring vanilla’s advancement-driven recipe discovery style.
+• The progression from Ingot → Tools → Armor → Block forms a coherent upgrade path without overwhelming new players.

-### 0.5 Data-Driven Foundation
+### 0.6 Data-Driven Foundation

-• All implemented content is built with a data-first structure, ensuring clean expansion later as armor, trims and decorative blocks are introduced.
-• The mod already has a stable foundation to support future systems, visuals and gameplay layers without needing rewrites.
+• All items, blocks, models, recipes and tags use a clean data-driven layout.
+• This ensures easy expansion in future versions, including decorative blocks, trims and gameplay features.
+• The mod structure is prepared for long-term maintenance and compatibility with future Minecraft updates.

 --------------------------------------------------------------------
 ## 1. Core Concept

-Rose Gold is envisioned as a crafted alloy that belongs firmly in the mid-game tier of progression.
+Rose Gold is a player-crafted alloy introduced to fill the gap between Iron and Diamond.
-It is not mined, not found in chests and not offered by villagers; instead, it is deliberately created by the player.

-### 1.1 Alloy Logic

-The alloy combines the brightness of gold, the stability of copper and the crystalline influence of amethyst.
-This recipe reinforces Rose Gold’s thematic foundations:
-refined craftsmanship, elegance, magical affinity and purposeful advancement.
+It blends elegance, refinement and magical affinity, offering utility without power creep.

+Unlike traditional progression metals:
+• It cannot be mined
+• It cannot be looted
+• It must be *made*, reflecting craftsmanship and intention

+This positions Rose Gold as a creative mid-tier material with personality and purpose.

 --------------------------------------------------------------------
 ## 2. Materials

 ### 2.1 Rose Gold Ingot

-The Rose Gold Ingot is the essential component behind every item and block in this mod.
-Its identity focuses on being a polished, crafted metal with meaningful utility and character.
+The foundational material of the mod.
+Crafted, not discovered.
+Warm, polished, versatile and highly enchantable.

 --------------------------------------------------------------------
 ## 3. Crafting and Progression

 ### 3.1 Alloy Creation

-The Rose Gold Ingot is created through a shaped recipe that symbolically combines the three components:
+Rose Gold is created through a shaped recipe combining Gold, Copper and Amethyst.
-Gold for purity, Copper for structure and Amethyst for refinement.
+This symbolic combination represents purity, structure and crystalline refinement.

 Pattern (rows):
 Row 1: G A